finnjon/kscope/README.md

 ## emails

-When the profile is complete it is sent using node/express and a gmail account I set up to send the emails.
-This very basic node server is found in the server folder under app.js.
-The credentials for the gmail account are in there.
+Emails are sent using node.js and gmail as can be seen in the server.js file.

 ## CSS

 This project uses pureCSS mostly for the grid.

+## Server

+This project is hosted on the university's webhotel.
+This is build on Centos7 and uses an apache server.
+It is hosted at http://kaleidoscope.helsinki.fi.
+The basic site is served using apache but the emails are processed using the node server.js, which is accessed via reverse proxy.
+This is configured in the apache config file that uses the proxy to direct requests ending in node to the node server on port 3000 instead of 80.
+The node server is managed using PM2.

 ## Acknowledgements

 The site was rebuilt from the original design by Jonathon Martin (jonathondsmartin@gmail.com).
 The images were taken from the original site but many have been replaced with css.
 The audio files were also produced by Jonathon Martin.